 These products are referred to as selective because they only affect the weeds and do not harm the grass plants in a lawn.
 There are, however, some weeds that are extremely difficult to control and some that cannot be controlled with the use of these materials.
 Special attention and care

 Speedwells Veronica spp.

 Several types of Speedwell species invade home lawns.
 Some are annual plants that reproduce from seed and others are perennial plants that can reproduce by seed, rhizomes and creeping stems.
 All are low growing with small leaves.
 Perennial species are generally more difficult to control.

 Violets Viola spp.

 The two types of Violets most commonly found on home lawns include field violet, an annual weed, and sweet violet, a perennial weed.
 Violets are distinguished by their heart-shaped leaves and their white, yellow, or purple flowers.
 Both types of violets can be extremely difficult to control.

 Ground-Ivy or Creeping Charlie

-Glechoma hederacea L. This is a perennial weed that has a creeping growth habit.
+Formally called Glechoma hederacea L., this is a perennial weed that has a creeping growth habit.
 It lays prostrate along the ground with square stems and roots at every node.
-Its leaves are round with toothed edges.
-A distinguishing feature of this weed is that its stems and leaves produce a mint like odor when crushed.
-This weed is more readily controlled than the previous two, however, like most of the weeds mentioned, it will take an ongoing effort by a lawn care professional to control it.
+Its leaves are round with toothed edges, and its stems and leaves produce a mint-like odor when crushed.
+Ground-Ivy is more readily controlled than the previous two types of weeds; however, like most of the weeds mentioned, it will take an ongoing effort by a lawn care professional to control it.